pingcap/blog/tidb-devcon-2018-recap.md

 *A packed audience at TiDB DevCon 2018*

-At this party, the team behind TiDB announced exciting news, shared the project’s latest development, and unveiled the future plans of the TiDB project.
+At this party, the team behind TiDB announced exciting news, shared the project's latest development, and unveiled the future plans of the TiDB project.
 Here are some important news and highlights:

 ![Max Liu](media/max-liu-talk.png)